isomerpages/govtech-corp/_careers/Why Join GovTech/Overview.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Employees working at GovTech bonding over a game of foosball" src="/images/careers/Why_join_GovTech_banner_1690x800.jpg">
 </div>
-<p>A <a href="https://sggovterp.wd102.myworkdayjobs.com/PublicServiceCareers?Agency=27bc56da9e6a01dcff9491800407da09" rel="noopener noreferrer nofollow" target="_blank">GovTech career</a> is
-one that’s filled with purpose and meaning.
-Our digital transformation projects underpin Singapore’s efforts to build a Smart Nation, a home where possibilities are powered by technology and engineering solutions.
+<p>A GovTech career is one that’s filled with purpose and meaning.
+Our digital
+transformation projects underpin Singapore’s efforts to build a Smart Nation, a home where possibilities are powered by technology and engineering solutions.
 The work you do here will hence better the lives of all Singaporean citizens and residents.</p>
 <h3>Why join GovTech?</h3>
 <p>From a rewarding career to HR policies that value your welfare, here are